tremberic/orchestration-framework/README.md

 #### Does the Agent Gateway work with a Streamlit UI?

 - Yes, see the [demo app](https://github.com/Snowflake-Labs/orchestration-framework/blob/main/demo_app/demo_app.py) for an example Streamlit app that uses the Agent Gateway for orchestration across Cortex Search, Cortex Analyst, and Python tools.
-Note, running the gateway is not yet supported in Streamlit in Snowflake.
+You can run the app on Streamlit in Snowflake or in SPCS.

 #### How does authentication work?